 It is hard to imagine a finer and more fortunate location than Samara, the administrative, industrial, and cultural center of the Middle Volga.
 The city stands in the center of a boundless expanse of steppe on the high left bank of the Volga River, bounded by the Zhiguli Mountains.
 Most of the city is situated in the area between the Volga and its left tributary, the Samara River.
 The elevation drop of the banks of the Volga ranges from 28 to 150-200 m.
 The Zhiguli Mountains near Samara formed the Samara Bend in the Volga River.

 Samara extends for 50 km lengthwise and is 20 km wide; it occupies an area of 46 597 hectares.
 Many air, rail, and water routes and highways pass through it, and it is conveniently connected with all the important Russian regions and other republics.

 The Volga is the most important waterway.
 It is a great navigable river with large fish stocks that occupies an area of 53 600 km2 and connects the Volga region with the Baltic and Black seas and the Sea of Azov.

 Samara Region borders on Saratov Region (Lower Volga) in the south, Ulyanovsk Region (Volga region) in the west, Tatarstan in the north, and Orenburg Region (Ural region) in the east.
 There are 11 cities in the region (10 under regional jurisdiction and 1 under district jurisdiction): Samara, Togliatti, Syzran, Novokuibyshevsk, Chapaevsk, Otradny, Zhigulevsk, Oktyabrsk, Kinel, Pokhvistnevo, and Neftegorsk.
 Samara and Togliatti are additionally divided into 12 city districts.
-There are also 1333 rural communities in 324 rural administrations and 27 rural districts, as well as 24 towns.
+There are 27 municipalities, 10 municipal districts, 9 inner-city areas, 12 rural towns, and 284 rural districts.

 Samara Region has a temperate continental climate, but the summers are much warmer and the winters harsher than in western Russia.
 The average annual temperature is +3.8 °C, with average July (the hottest month) temperatures of +20.7 °C (but ranging from +18 °C to +25 °C) and average January (the coldest month) temperatures of -13.8 °C (-16 °C to -12 °C), although the annual variation can be from -35 °C in winter to +33 °C in summer.